millimesi/Milmag-Restaurant/frontend/milmag-frontend/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory,

+firstly, cd into `milmag-frontend` directory

+Run `npm install`

+and then you can run:

 ### `npm start`